 Today, thanks to my self love journey, my life is completely different.
 I’m an ethical fashion model based in Paris, working for ethical fashion brands that help the environment, animals, and people.
 I do this because it reflects my ethics and beliefs.
 On my social media platforms, I share my self love journey to encourage others to love themselves, too.
 I’d like my story to be a reminder for people to realise the importance of loving themselves before work, fashion, or anything else.
 I believe the way you treat yourself affects how you treat others, and the planet, too

 On my self love journey, I learned that ‘loving yourself’ doesn’t mean you have to like every single thing about who you are.
 We are all flawed, we all have a dark side.
 It’s called ‘being human’.
 And that’s fine!
 Be patient with yourself and most importantly, be kind to yourself, because you will never spend more time with anyone in this lifetime.
-You should be your own best friend.
-You should care for yourself, and accept yourself.
+You should be your own best friend; you should care for yourself.
+Accept yourself.

 You are enough; you are worthy.
 And when you love yourself, you are always loved.